Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Introduction

-We argue that the central limitation is not merely that current evaluations cover too few dimensions, but that they lack a principled notion of \emph{representativeness}.
+We argue that the central limitation is therefore not merely that current evaluations cover too few dimensions, but that they lack \emph{both} (i)~a concrete definition of trustworthiness and (ii)~a principled notion of \emph{representativeness}.
 Agent trustworthiness is not a point property that can be inferred from a handful of benchmark instances; rather, it is a distributional property that depends on how an agent behaves over a heterogeneous, heavy-tailed space of socio-technical scenarios.
 When the distribution of benchmark tasks is misaligned with the distribution of real deployment conditions, evaluation results can create a false sense of confidence~\cite{koh2021wilds,shirali2022dynamicbench}.
 This problem is particularly severe for low-frequency but high-consequence events, including adversarial manipulations, cascading tool failures, and socially sensitive interactions, which are often absent from standard evaluation suites despite being central to trustworthy deployment.